kayamaraja/NTE_AUTOFISH/README.md

 1. Change resolution to 1280x720 at NTE
 2. Install python and needed libraries
 3. Open cmd with administrator permission
-4. Enter next commands:
+4. Enter next commands
 cd C:\Users\Fang Yuan\Desktop\dodik // after cd write your location of folder with files
+5. Enter next command:
 python fishing_bot.py
-5. In game press F8 and start a fishing
+6. In game press F8 and start a fishing

 Dont move window around!
 Script worked in a certain area of your monitor